Our vision

 The words "The Guardian" written in blue.

-Jonathan Dimbleby urges MPs to ‘get off the fence’ on assisted dying
+Jonathan Dimbleby urges Members of Parliament to ‘get off the fence’ on assisted dying

-"Before the debate, the thinktank Centre released a paper addressing two main concerns around the legalisation of assisted dying".
+"Before the debate, the think tank Centre released a paper addressing two main concerns around the legalisation of assisted dying."

 Authors